Belinda Noble spent 20 years in news journalism, working as a reporter and supervising producer for TV stations in Australia, Asia and the UK.

 For too long our industries have been helping companies that produce greenhouse gas pollution by furthering their interests and protecting their reputations.

-To have any chance of reaching net zero, communicators must be aware, declare and act.
+To help achieve net zero, communicators must be aware, declare and act.

 For more on how communicators can make a difference, read: How conversations and messaging can help transform the world